-There are just 74 alive as of Sept.
-2018.
+There are just 72 alive as of February 2020.

 Why are salmon produced by the Columbia & Snake Rivers so important to the orcas’ survival?
 The answer is that the whales evolved eating plentiful Chinook salmon from these rivers, and are dependent on them.
-They need an abundant amount of salmon to survive.

 Do we want the Southern Resident orcas, the beloved icons of the Pacific Northwest, to be around to inspire interest, curiosity and awe and wonder in our grandchildren, or their grandchildren?
 If we do, then we must increase the orcas’ food supply now—not next year, not in 10 years, but now.